alphasaft/Micro/src/documents/✂️ Advanced Handbook.md

 # Micro's advanced hanbook

 If you read the beginner's handbook first, that's great, else I strongly advise you to do so.
 In this handbook we're going to cover Micro's medium and advanced features.
-Those are arranged in a somewhat arbitrary order, so feel free to check whatever you think you'd use.

 ## Table of contents